How to post signals?

 Take-Profit: Percentage (0.5%)

-Stop: Moving Target -
+Stop: Moving Target - Trigger: Target (1)

 Notes:

-Stop: Breakeven -
+Stop: Breakeven - Trigger: Percent (1%)

-'Publish Signal' feature
+'Publish Signal' Feature

-The 'Signals' > 'Publish' feature can be accessed from the bot main menu, under the Admin Panel section:
+The 'Signals' > 'Publish' feature can be accessed from the Telegram bot main menu, under the Admin Panel section:

 You can choose between two options: Guided and Free Text.